Orienfish/cat_face_detection/README.md

 v1 @2018.6.5 <br>
 Used 80 images for training and 20 images for testing.
 Unable to run eval.py for unknown reasons.
 That's why the training/evallong directory is empty =_=.
-Trained for 30k times, costing 7h21min.
+Trained for 30k times, costing 7h21min. <br><br>

+v2 @2018.6.10 <br>
+Fix the evaluate bug.
+Due to the limit of GPU space, it's unable to run train_cat.sh and eval_cat.sh at the same time.
+Thus run eval_cat.sh for once after training.
+Record the testing precision.